mattwach/pico_sharpmem_display/README.md

 investigate.
 Non-zero values represent an error an can be referenced in [bitmaptext.h](include/sharpdisp/bitmaptext.h).

-## Hello World - Drawing the string
+## Hello World - Drawing the String

 ```c
 int main() {